Oral suspension for cattle and sheep.

 - Too frequent and repeated use of anthelmintics from the same class, over an extended period of time.

-- Underdosing, which may be due to underestimation of body weight, misadministration of the product, or lack of calibration of the dosing device (if any).
+- Underdosing, that may be due to underestimation of body weight, misadministration of the product, or lack of calibration of the dosing device (if any).

 SPECIAL PRECAUTIONS FOR THE DISPOSAL OF UNUSED PRODUCT OR WASTE MATERIALS, IF ANY